Ross Township Municipal Building shooting

 The Ross Township Municipal Building shooting occurred just after 7:00 p.m. on August 5, 2013, in Saylorsburg, Pennsylvania, United States, a small town in Monroe County.
 A gunman went on a shooting rampage at a public meeting of township supervisors in the municipal building, leaving three people dead and three others injured.
-The gunman, identified as Rockne Warren Newell, was described as having long feuded with township officials.
+The gunman, identified as Rockne Newell, was described as having long feuded with township officials.

+Shooting

-While approaching the building on foot, Newell fired a .223 Ruger Mini-14 rifle into the building 28 times, through windows.
+While approaching the building, Newell fired a .223 Ruger Mini-14 rifle into the building 28 times, through windows.
 Then, he went back to his car to retrieve a 6-shot .44 Magnum Revolver before entering the building and the meeting room.
 There, he began shooting the handgun at meeting attendees.
 While the gunman was still shooting, two men struggled with him over the gun.
 They subdued, disarmed, and held him, preventing further deaths and injuries.

 Linda Kozic, Frank Pirano, and Howard Beers were injured; while David Fleetwood, Gerard Kozic, and James "Vinny" LaGuardia were fatally wounded.
 During the struggle over the gun with Bernard Kozen and Mark Krashe, the gunman was wounded in the leg with his own weapon.

+Newell had about 90 unused pistol bullets in his car, and while being taken to a medical facility by a state trooper, he reportedly said "I wish I killed more of them."